sharwell/developer.rackspace.com/docs/monitoring/quickstart.rst

 Workflow
 ===========
-* You create an entity to represent the item you want to monitor.
+* Create an entity to represent the item you want to monitor.
 For example, the entity might represent a web site.

-* You attach a predefined check to the entity.
+* Attach a predefined check to the entity.
 For example, you could use the PING check to monitor your web site's public IP address.

-* You can run your checks from multiple monitoring zones to provide redundant monitoring as well as voting logic to avoid false alarms.

-* You create notifications and notification plans.
+* Create notifications and notification plans.
 A notification lets you define an action which Cloud Monitoring uses to communicate with you when a problem occurs.
 Notification plans allow you to organize a set of several notifications, or actions.

-* For example, you might define a notification that specifies an email that Cloud Monitoring will send when a condition is met.
+* Create alarms to specify which notifications get triggered.

 Authenticating
 ===============

-In order to authenticate, you need a username and API key which you can find in the control panel by visiting the "Account Settings" page.
+In order to authenticate, you need a username and API key, which you can find in the control panel by visiting the "Account Settings" page.

 Once you've retrieved your details, you pass them into the client: